Skip to content ↓

 Maths

-Our Maths is taught based on the White Rose Maths scheme and this is organised into blocks as follows: Shape and Statistics along with SATs revision work.
+Our Maths is taught based on the White Rose Maths scheme and this is organised into blocks as follows: Fractions, decimals, percentages.

-We will also be focusing on mental arithmetic strategies, times tables and reasoning.
+We will also be focusing on mental arithmetic strategies and times tables

 There will also be a daily "Flash Back 4" which is a brilliant and fast-paced 5 minute activity that keeps all of the other areas of Maths fresh in our minds.